Raccoon Stealer virus removal guide

 How to avoid installation of malware

-To prevent this situation, be very cautious when browsing the internet and downloading/installing/updating software.
+To prevent this situation, be cautious when browsing the internet and downloading/installing/updating software.
 Carefully analyze all received email attachments.
 If the file/link is irrelevant, do not open anything.
 Attachments received from suspicious/unrecognizable email addresses should be ignored.
-We recommend that you download software from official sources only, using direct download links.
-Third party downloaders/installers are often used to proliferate malware, and thus such tools should be avoided.
+Download software from official sources only, using direct download links.
+Third party downloaders/installers are often used to proliferate malware, and thus these tools should be avoided.
 The same applies to software updates.
 Keep installed apps and operating systems up-to-date, however, this should be achieved only through implemented functions or tools provided by the official developer.
-Software piracy is a cyber crime.
-In addition, the risk of infection is high.
-Therefore, you should never attempt to crack any applications.
-The same applies to downloading already cracked software.
-Finally, have a reputable anti-virus/anti-spyware suite installed and running.
+Software piracy is a cyber crime and the risk of infection is high.
+Therefore, never attempt to crack any applications.
+The same applies to downloading software that is already cracked.
+Have a reputable anti-virus/anti-spyware suite installed and running.
 These tools detect and eliminate malware before the system is harmed.
 The key to computer safety is caution.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Racoon Stealer login (admin) panel for the subscribers:
+Screenshots of Raccoon Stealer admin panel for subscribers: